tonioni/WinUAE/cputest/readme.txt

 Tester compatibility (integer instructions only):

 68000: Complete.
 Including bus and address error stack frame/register/CCR modification undocumented behavior.
 Cycle count support.
-68010: Almost complete.
-Bus errors are only partially supported.
-DIVS undefined condition codes are not yet supported.
+68010: Almost complete (same as 68000).
+Loop mode is also fully supported.
+NOTE: DIVS overflow undocumented N-flag is not fully correct.
 68020: Almost complete (DIV undocumented behavior is not yet known)
 68030: Same as 68020.
 68040: Almost complete (Weird unaligned MOVE16 behavior which may be board specific).
 68060: Same as 68040.

-68000 cycle count testing:
+68000/68010 cycle count testing:

 Cycle counting requires 100% accurate timing also for following instructions:
 - BSR.B
 - NOP
 - MOVE.W ABS.L,ABS.L
 - MOVE SR,-(SP)
+- MOVE.W #x,ABS.L (68010 only)
 - RTE
 - Illegal instruction exception
 - If instruction internally generates exception, internal exception also needs to be cycle-accurate.

 0xDFF006 is used for cycle counting = accuracy will be +-2 CPU cycles.
 0xDFF006 behavior must be accurate.
-Currently only supported hardware for cycle counting is 7MHz 68000 PAL Amiga with real Fast RAM.
+Currently only supported hardware for cycle counting is 7MHz 68000/68010 PAL Amiga with real Fast RAM.

 Bus error cycle counting is not yet supported.